jcc10/oak-middleware-tscompile/README.md

 # oak-middleware-tscompile
-Oak middleware to compile typescript files.
+Oak middleware to compile typescript files so you can develop in typescript.

+Documentation coming soon...